LRS Registration Details: Autumn 2023

 Students must first apply through their home institutions.
 The home school will then submit their application to the University of Chicago’s CMEP Liaison, who forwards them to the instructors of ENGL 33000.
 Approval to take the course is dependent on student qualifications and enrollment availability.
 Students who wish to apply through CMEP or other exchange programs should consult their home institution’s procedures and apply well before the quarter in which they would like to enroll.
 For more information, students are advised to contact their CMEP Liaisons at their home instutitions.
 Exchange programs are handled by UChicagoGRAD at the University of Chicago.

-Unfortunately, LRS is restricted to registered University of Chicago students.
+Only currently registered University of Chicago students may register for LRS.
 Alumni, professionals, and students outside the University of Chicago may reach out to us at writing-program@uchicago.edu for alternative writing resources.

 Questions About LRS Access